Vitamins & Minerals

 Choline is a less commonly known nutrient but is essential for maintaining a healthy liver.
 Choline produces a substance required for removing cholesterol from your liver and can help prevent conditions such as fatty liver disease.
 Alcohol can increase the body's requirement for Choline, and a high alcohol intake can increase your risk of choline deficiency.
 Choline is also beneficial for heart health and is important during pregnancy as it is a key nutrient for developing babies.

 Eggs, milk, meat and fish are the main dietary sources of Choline.
 It is also found in plants foods with soya products, quinoa and broccoli some of the best plant sources.

 Spirulina is a blue-green algae packed with nutrients such as protein, B-vitamins, Copper and Iron.
 It also contains Vitamin B12 but not in a form that is absorbed easily.
 It can be available in supplement form and has been used in some food products such as snack bars and smoothies.

 Spirulina contains many antioxidants that help protect the body's cells from damage.
 It is also thought to help reduce blood pressure and lower blood sugar levels, although scientific studies are ongoing to fully confirm this.

-Turmeric has been used as a medicinal herb for thousands of years.
+Turmeric is a herb that has been used as for thousands of years in Ayrvedic medicine, parimarily in Asia, for many conditions.
 Turmeric contains more than 300 bioactive compounds, including the most active compound, Curcumin.
-Curcumin is a powerful antioxidant that helps protect your body's cells from damage and reduce inflammation.
+Curcumin is a powerful antioxidant that helps protect your body's cells from damage.
 It is the curcuminoids which are responsible for Turmeric's yellow colour.